I am glad to have you for the second part of my complete guide on data cleaning.

 |

-in your work due to a significant proportion of missing data.
+Upon initial inspection, it appears that you cannot incorporate the master_branch and integrate_branch in your work due to a significant proportion of missing data.
 Once you acquire a general understanding of the missingness in your dataset, you can employ one of the following techniques to address the missing data issue.

 Method 1: Completely Ignore Nulls